Susan Marie Brown, Amoy Magic

 The Guest People Over 1,000 years ago, entire villages of “Guest People” (Kèjiā 客家) migrated from the Central Plains to remote areas of Fújiàn.
 They have so faithfully preserved their ancient language and customs that many people mistake them for a minority, but they are Han and proud of it.

+Even after 1,000 years they still call themselves “Guest People”.
 To avoid being shown the door, these gutsy “guests” built the giant earthen fortresses that have fascinated architects the world over (UNESCO dubbed them “The World’s 8th Wonder”; see p.
 148).
+They also got the C.I.A.'s attention...

 Hakka Silos?
 I told some Hakka friends that their homes were round so their wives couldn’t corner them, and some agreed with me!
 But back in 1985, President Reagan and the CIA had a different explanation.
 An intelligence report warned,

-"We are not joking here to use 'group'.
-The group nuclear base is likely to be a fact.
-According to our report through the KH22 satellite hovering, there are over 1, 500 unidentified huge mushroom-like buildings in Fujian Province of China, which are extremely similar to nuclear equipment.
+Bill and Shannon Brown at Nanjing Hakka earthen roundhouses in Fujian Chinare over 1, 500 unidentified huge mushroom-like buildings in Fujian Province of China, which are extremely similar to nuclear equipment.
 New penetrative satellite can observe through high buildings, but failed in front of the 1, 500 high-rises, in which China's sophistication of nuclear research can be seen.
 Therefore, it is necessary to grasp the nature of the buildings."
 People’s Daily, April 7, 2004

 In December, 1985, a couple from the New York Institute of Photography visited China to take photos—supposedly of scenery and culture, but their real goal was to photograph the “silos.”
 Zhāngzhōu’s Federation of Literature and Art warmly received the “photographers” and proudly gave them a tour.
 The couple reported to the CIA that the “sophisticated” silos were earthen fortresses, some of them centuries old.